geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 update their application without creating complicated interfaces and permissions.
 Every application that is run on the Android platform must be signed by the developer.
-Applications that attempt to install without being signed will rejected by either the Android Market or the package installer on the Android device.
+Applications that attempt to install without being signed will rejected by either Google Play or the package installer on the Android device.

-On Android Market, application signing bridges the trust Google has with the developer and the trust the developer has with their application.
+On Google Play, application signing bridges the trust Google has with the developer and the trust the developer has with their application.
 Developers know their application is provided, unmodified to the Android device; and developers can be held accountable for behavior of their application.